RIPE NCC is an association of equals.

 RIPE NCC is a membership association, not an address marketplace.
 Every member receives the same services and should pay the same annual fee — no matter how many IPv4, IPv6, or AS resources they hold.

 RIPE NCC's charging scheme is up for a vote.
-We support the variant that keeps a single, equal annual fee for every Local Internet Registry — the model that built RIPE for thirty years.
+We support the variant that keeps a single, equal annual fee for every Local Internet Registry — the model the community deliberately chose in 2012 and has held stable ever since.

 Tying fees to the number of IPv4 addresses, IPv6 prefixes or AS numbers turns a membership association into a meter — and changes who RIPE NCC works for.